ℹ️ disclaimer

 Similar to events, commands should adhere to common principles and a structured format:

-• use a verb-like syntax for their naming
+- use a verb-like syntax for their naming

-• should include criteria, such as command_id for distinguishing them for idempotence
+- should include criteria, such as

-• may include criteria, such as trace_id for enabling tracing capabilities
+implementation) - may include criteria, such as

-As example, WithdrawUserWalletCommand:
+As example, WithdrawUserWalletCommand

 {